dcarpintero/taxonomy-completion/README.md

 ### 5.1 Pydantic Model

 [Pydantic Models](https://docs.pydantic.dev/latest/concepts/models/) are classes that derive from `pydantic.BaseModel`, defining fields as type-annotated attributes.
 They are similar to `Python` dataclasses.
 However, they have been designed with subtle but significant differences that optimize various operations such as validation, serialization, and `JSON` schema generation.
 Our `Topic` class defines a field named `label`.
-This will generate output in a structured format, rather than a free-form text block, facilitating easier processing and analysis of the inference results.
+This will generate LLM output in a structured format, rather than a free-form text block, facilitating easier processing and analysis.

 ```python
 from pydantic import BaseModel, Field